 Including parent entities in aggregation

-When modelling a firm’s entities and portfolios in our shareholding disclosure aggregation model (covering over 100 countries, each with a variety of regimes/rules), it's important to include the correct ones.
-One should not only include the entities who have the contractual power to manage (i.e. discretionary management) or power to vote for the assets but include all entities who have any type or level of control or ownership (e.g. even minority percentage ownership) of such entities.
+When modeling a firm’s entities (including persons) and portfolios in our shareholding disclosure aggregation model (covering over 100 countries, each with a variety of regimes/rules), it's important to include the correct ones.
+One should not only include the entities/persons who have the contractual power to manage (i.e. discretionary management authority) or discretionary voting authority over assets but include all entities who have any type or level of control or ownership (e.g. even minority percentage ownership) of such entities.
 This should be done even if those “parent” entities do not directly hold management or voting power, or direct legal title.
 One cannot make a general assumption across all jurisdictions that a given controlling/parent entity is not relevant.
 In fact, in most jurisdictions, such controlling/parent (e.g. holding companies or otherwise) are relevant not only in terms of aggregating assets where they may be considered "indirect" relevant holders but also for the accurate population of disclosure forms/documents.

 There are numerous examples but in EEA countries, the full chain of controlling entities must be listed on disclosure forms; in addition, there are requirements to aggregate holdings to controlling entities.
 Failing to do so may lead to missed or incorrect disclosures and potential sanctions.
 There are even regimes where holding as little as 20% voting power in an investment entity is relevant and requires aggregation to the indirect (parent) holder (e.g. Australia).
 For other regimes, whether a controlling entity should be included in the aggregation is determined by other “soft” factors like information independence (or lack thereof) or if the parent entity has effective control or influence over a subsidiary’s board.